Zehnhausen bei Rennerod: Village life

 In 1964, the community won a silver medal in the special class in the contest Unser Dorf soll schöner werden (“Our village ought to be lovelier”).
 The community has a singing club and a sport club (SV Adler) with its own sporting ground and sport hall.
 For children, a playground was built back in the 1960s.
 In the Dorfgemeinschaftshaus (“village community house”), the former bakehouse, is also found the fire brigade house.
 Yearly, a village and well festival is held.
 Newly laid out hiking paths enhance the community's attractiveness.

 Transport

+Zehnhausen is connected to the public transport through the local bus lines 484, 487, 957, 972 and N47, it's located in the transport association Verkehrsverbund Rhein-Mosel (VRM), in the zone number 457.

 Right near the community, Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 414, leading from Hohenroth to Hachenburg, cross each other.
 The nearest Autobahn interchange is Herborn on the A 45 (Dortmund-Aschaffenburg), some 18 km away.

-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+The nearest train station is Westerburg station at the Limburg–Altenkirchen railway, 16 kilometers far from Zehnhausen, the nearest long distances train station is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.